vanpipy/like.angular.js/README.md

 Q:How to manipulate the web page content?
 A:Javascript

 The questions tell something about how to struct the `MV*` model.
-HTML is view and Javascript is model.
+HTML is main content for the view and Javascript is the main way for the model and the controller.

+# What is the content of the LikeAngualrJS?
+1.Compiler
+2.Injector
+3.Provider
+4.Controller
+5.Service
+6.Scope
+7.Directive
+8.LiteNode
+9.Like

 # Practice
 [Simplified AngularJS](http://blog.mgechev.com/2015/03/09/build-learn-your-own-light-lightweight-angularjs/)